makoto/blockparty/README.md

 ```

 The script actually uses `truffle-config.js` to work out how to connect to the
 development network.
-If you want to seed a party on Ropsten then you can do by
+If you want to seed a party on e.g. Ropsten then you can do by
 supplying the `--ropsten` flag:

 ```shell
 yarn seed:party --ropsten -i test -p 100  -r 50 -a 25 -w 12 -e -t 1
 ```

-_Note: For Ropsten seeding to work you will need to have configured valid values in `.deployment.js` (see "Deployment to public networks" below)._
+_Note: For public network seeding to work you will need to have
+configured valid values in `.deployment.js` (see "Deployment to public networks" below)._

 ## Tests